Cocaine drug addiction

 Cocaine is a powerful stimulant drug, used primary for illegal recreation and that is the focus of this article.
 It is highly addictive, widely abused and the product of a multi-billion dollar international criminal enterprise.
 The drug is derived from the coca plant and is usually found in powdered form, which can be snorted, or smoked.
 In the case of crack cocaine, for example, it is processed into small cubes and gets its name from the sound it makes when smoked.
 Some users may choose to dissolve the drug in water and shoot it.

-It is not uncommon for users to binge, and even after detoxification and treatment, even after long periods without using, many cocaine addicts still have the cravings for the drug, that deep, intense desire to chase the high and enjoy the euphoric feeling.
+It is not uncommon for users to binge, even after detoxification and treatment.
+Even after long periods with using, many addicts will go through a cocaine withdrawal and develop an intense desire to chase the high.
 Many recovering addicts talk about those cravings and tell stories of how difficult it can be to deal with them and live a healthy lifestyle.

 Escape is the goal of cocaine use.